leafo/lapis/docs/utilities.md

 completes.
 Also, it does not support `proxy`, `create`, `step`, or `redirect` parameters of LuaSocket's request function.

+The `/proxy` location described above must exist in the same server block that is handling the original request for this function to work.

 > If you are looking for a more flexible HTTP client that is specific to Nginx,
 > look at <https://github.com/ledgetech/lua-resty-http>

 **Parameters:**

-- `url_or_table`: This can either be a string specifying the URL for a GET request, or a table for more complex requests.
+- `url_or_table`: This can either be a string specifying the URL for a simple GET/POST request, or a table for more complex requests.
 If a table, the following keys can be used:
   - `url`: The URL to request.
+(Required)
   - `method`: The HTTP method to use, for example: `"GET"`, `"POST"`, `"PUT"`, etc.
-  - `source`: The body of the request.
-If this is provided, the method defaults to `"POST"`.
+  - `source`: An `ltn12` source that generates the body of the request.
-  - `headers`: A table of headers to add to the request.
+  - `headers`: A plain table of headers to include in the request.
-  - `sink`: A sink function to handle the response body.
+  - `sink`: An `ltn12` sink that will receive the output of the request.
-- `body`: This is an optional parameter.
-If provided, it is used as the body for a POST request.
+- `body`: This arugment is only used if `url_or_table` is provided as a string.
+Converts the request to a POST request and adds the `"Content-type: application/x-www-form-urlencoded"` header pair

 **Returns:**

 The function returns three values:

 1. `body`: The string result of the request.
-If a `sink` is provided, then the body is returned as the number value `1`
+If a `sink` is provided, then the body is returned as the number value `1`, and the body should be read from the sink.
-2. `status`: The HTTP status code of the response.
+2. `status`: The HTTP status code of the response, as a number.
 3. `headers`: A table of headers from the response.

 Every successful HTTP request increments the following performance metrics in the Nginx context: